The Pickled Priest Guide to Bruce Springsteen's Best Lyrics

 "Incident on 57th Street"

 "Incident" is nothing less than Springsteen's own West Side Story, a sprawling, romantic epic worthy of a Broadway stage.
 Let's hope it never comes to that.
 A recurring theme in Bruce's music is loneliness.
 When you're alone, you ain't nothin' but alone, he sang years later on Tunnel of Love.
-In "Thunder Road", Roy Orbison sings for the lonely and Bruce identifies with the song, "Hey, that's me and I want you only."
-In "Two Hearts" his mantra, he clarifies, "Two hearts are better than one."
-So, the plea in the final line is real as real gets.
+In "Thunder Road," Roy Orbison sings for the lonely and Bruce identifies with the song, "Hey, that's me and I want you only."
+In "Two Hearts" his mantra, he clarifies, is "Two hearts are better than one."
+So, the plea in the final line here is as real as real gets.

 Now I been lookin' for a job but it's hard to find